-Tushita stands for a place on this globe, not for a paradise in the invisible regions.
+Tushita\ stands for a place on this globe, not for a paradise in the invisible regions.

 The selection of the Sakya family and His mother Maya, as "the purest on earth," is in accordance with the model of the nativity of every Savior, God, or deified Reformer.
-The tale about His entering His mother's womb in the shape of a white elephant is an allusion to His innate wisdom, the elephant of that color being a symbol of every Bodhisattya.
+The tale about His entering His mother's womb in the shape of a white elephant is an allusion to His innate wisdom, the elephant of that color being a symbol of every Bodhisattva.

-The statements that at GAUTAMA's birth, the newly born babe walked seven steps in four directions, that an hopelessly insane, or has not the least are all so many allegories in the phra- TAMA, the BUDDHA. seology of the Initiates, and are wellunderstood by every eastern occultist. lowing His followers to fall into athe-The whole events of His noble life are ism, rather than into the degrading given in occult numbers, and every so- superstition of deva or idol-worship, called miraculous event-so deplored His walk in life is from the beginning by western) orientalists as confusing to the end, holy and divine.
-During the narrative and making it impossible the 45 years of His mission it is blameto extricate truth from fiction-is sim- less and pure as that of a God-or as ply the allegorical veiling of the truth. the latter should be.
-He is a perfect It is as comprehensible to an occultist example of a divine, godly man.
-He learned in symbolism, as it is difficult reached Buddhaship, i. e., complete to understand for a european scholar enlightenment, entirely by His own ignorant of occultism.
+The statements that at GAUTAMA'S

+\This is a celestial region on the material plane, where all the Bodhisattvas are reborn before they descend on this earth as future seven steps in four directions, that an hopelessly insane, or has not the least Udumbara flower bloomed in all its regard even for historical truth, cannot rare beauty, and that the Naga kings find one smallest accusation against forthwith proceeded to "baptize" Him, the life and personal character of GAUare all so many allegories in the phra- TAMA, the BUDDHA. seology of the Initiates, and are wellunderstood by every eastern occultist. lowing His followers to fall into athe-The whole events of His noble life are ism, rather than into the degrading given in occult numbers, and every so- superstition of deva or idol-worship, called miraculous event-so deplored His walk in life is from the beginning the narrative and making it impossible the 45 years of His mission it is blameignorant of occultism.